proplot-dev/proplot/docs/external-links.rst

 Python packages
 ===============

-The following packages inspired ProPlot, are required or optional dependencies of ProPlot, or are ported directly into the ProPlot source code:
+The following packages inspired proplot, are required or optional dependencies of proplot, or are distributed with proplot:

-* `matplotlib <https://matplotlib.org>`__ - The data visualization workhorse
+* `matplotlib <https://matplotlib.org>`__ - The powerful data visualization
-  we all know and love.
+  package we all know and love.
 * `xarray <http://xarray.pydata.org/en/stable/api.html>`__ - A package for working with
   annotated ND numpy arrays.
 If you haven't heard of it and you work with NetCDF files, it will change your life.